 When scaling ethane crackers, upstream investment in unconventional drilling (which led to the production of shale gas) as well as new ethane pipeline development (which helped transport the ethane) were needed in parallel to building new crackers.
 Ultimately, this helped ensure that there was sufficient feedstock that could be produced and transported to the newly announced ethane crackers on the US Gulf Coast.

 Similar investments are needed upstream in plastic recycling, namely in the collection, sortation, pretreatment, and aggregation of feedstock.
-Our research shows that global demand for recycled content may reach approximately 40 MTPA by 2030, thanks to brand commitments to use 20 to 30 percent recycled content in plastic-packaging applications.
-This growing demand would require approximately 67 MTPA of incremental collection and sortation capacity (Exhibit 2).
-Across the plastic recycling value chain, investments totaling $100 billion may be needed by 2030 globally to support the scale-up of plastic recycling, about one-third of which will be in feedstock sourcing and preparation, with the remaining two-thirds in building out mechanical- and advanced-recycling capacity.
+Our research shows that under most optimistic scenario global demand for high quality recycled content in packaging may reach 40 MTPA by 2030 in case all brands across the world follow and successfully fulfill commitments to use 20 to 30 percent recycled content in plastic-packaging applications.
+This would require approximately 67 MTPA of incremental collection and sortation capacity and total of $100 billion investment across the value chain by 2030.
+However, under more realistic scenario demand for high quality recycled content in packaging more likely to reach 22 MTPA by 2030 with required incremental collection and sortation capacity of 27 MTPA (Exhibit 2) .
+Across the plastic recycling value chain, investments totaling $50 billion may be needed by 2030 globally to support the scale-up of plastic recycling, about one-third of which will be in feedstock sourcing and preparation, with the remaining two-thirds in building out mechanical and advanced-recycling capacity.

 Increasing recycled waste material requires influencing consumer behavior, building out the capacity of materials recovery facilities (MRFs), and improving sortation.
 This will be dependent on the state of the waste management infrastructure already in place, which differs by geography.1 In developed economies, recyclable waste is typically collected by waste management companies and sorted and cleaned with equipment.
 By contrast, developing economies often rely on waste pickers for sortation and collection.